 6. Try on Cowboy Boots in Casper

 A trip out West wouldn’t be complete without cowboy boots.
-100-year-old Lou Taubert Ranch Outfitters, 125 E 2 St, is the place to go.
+100-year-old Lou Taubert Ranch Outfitters, 125 E 2nd Street, is the place to go.

-Fun Fact: The store is four stories tall and stocks 10,000 pairs of boots.
+Fun Fact: It’s is four stories tall and stocks 10,000 pairs of boots.

 Rent a paddle board or kayak at Alcova Resort to experience the 400-foot walls of Fremont Canyon.

-Tip: When you get off the water, head to the Waterfront Grille’s patio to order breakfast, lunch, or dinner and take in the views.
-If fishing is more your style, experience the “Miracle Mile” stretch of the North Platte River, which has earned Casper the title of the “No. 1 Big Fish Destination” by American Angler.
+Tip: When you get off the water, head to the resort’s restaurant for fast-casual lunch and dinner options, and breakfast on the weekends.
+If fishing is more your style, experience the “Miracle Mile” stretch of the North Platte River, which has earned Casper, Wyoming, the title of the “No. 1 Big Fish Destination” by American Angler.